harshitaSingh11/shopping-cart/README.md

 # Shopping Cart Website Template
 A temporary place to store items for purchase.
+Created using HTML, CSS and JavaScript.